CubesCocktail/CubesCocktail/README.md

 ### Building

 In order to build your own copy of the plugin you need to build [JummesLibs](https://github.com/ZamponiMarco/JummesLibs) and publish it to the local Maven repository.
+Further instruction about this task are contained inside the library GitHub page.

 After building JummesLibs, you can simply build CubesCocktail using Maven, executing the Maven install task.

 ### Installation

 To install the plugin simply drag and drop the associated jar file inside the plugins folder of your server and start it.

 After the first start, a folder named addons will appear inside the plugin folder.
 Inside there you can insert all the addons you want to install.
 After a server reload they will be usable.
 Check out the addons Github pages to see how to download them.